waseemingly/tp/docs/DeveloperGuide.md

 Step 3.
 The developer at this index is removed if the index provided is valid.

 The following sequence diagram illustrates how the delete developer operation works:
+### \[Proposed\] Import feature
+This feature will allow project managers to import existing spreadsheets of developer and client data in the specified format in CSV
+#### Proposed Implementation

+There are 2 implementations: CLI and GUI

+##### CLI Implementation
+Upon entry of the import developer command, an `ImportDeveloperCommand` class is created.
+The `ImportDeveloperCommand` class extends the abstract `Command` class and implements the `execute()` method.
+Upon execution of this method, a list of `Developer` objects are added to the model’s list of developers if all the attributes provided are valid and a duplicate instance does not exist.

+Given below is an example usage scenario of how the import developer is executed step by step.

+Step 1.
+User launches the application

+Step 2.
+User inputs `import-developer developers.csv` to indicate path and filename of where the spreadsheet of developers is located.

+Step 3.
+The developers are added to the model’s list of developers if valid the column names are valid and each row of input is valid.

+The implementation follows likewise for clients.

+The following sequence diagram illustrates how the add developer operation works:

+##### GUI Implentation
+A new menu item will be added under File called `Import developers` and `Import clients`

+Clicking it will lead to a window to select the location of the respective file in csv format.

+The backend implementation of logic follows the CLI implementation by creating a `ImportDeveloperCommand` or `ImportClientCommand`

 ### \[Proposed\] Undo/redo feature